ZhengzheXu/slam_tools/README.md

 - `merge_imu_topics.py`     : The original script for merging accelerometer and gyroscope data from ROS bag files.
 - `fast_merge_imu_topics.py`: An optimized version of the original script, using numpy and scipy for improved performance.
 - `filter_topics.py`        : A script for filtering topics from a ROS bag file.
+- `images2bag.py`           : A script for converting a sequence of images (rgb and depth) into a ROS bag file.

 ### 1. merge_imu_topics.py
 This script merges data from the `/d400/accel/sample` and `/d400/gyro/sample` topics of a ROS bag file into a more commonly used IMU data format `/d400/imu0`.
 This format is particularly useful for running visual SLAM algorithms like VINS-Mono.